gmossy/geospatial_mcp_server_experiements/README.md

     ```

 2.  **Configure Environment**:
-    Create a `.env` file in the root directory:
+    Create a `.env` file in the root directory (this file is ignored by Git).
+Add your Hugging Face API token:
     ```bash
     HF_TOKEN=hf_YourHuggingFaceTokenHere
     ```
+    The `.env` file allows the application to load the token at runtime without hard‑coding credentials.
 3.  **Build and Run**:
     ```bash
     make build